danielo515/TW5-auto-publish2gh-pages/README.md

+We all love Github pages.
+They are an easy,reliable and cheap way to host static sites.
+[TiddlyWiki](tiddlywiki.com) is a single page web application wiki that can be hosted as a single html file.
+It is an awesome unique application, and I strongly recommend you to check it out at [TiddlyWiki.com](tiddlywiki.com).
+The problem with it is that there is not an easy fast way to host a tiddlywiki file on github pages... until now.

+This repository is **both a template and a set of instructions** to host a tiddlywiki on your own Github pages repository.
+Following this instructions you will be able have your own wiki up and runing in less than 10 minutes **without** any `git` or Github Knowledge and **without installing** any software on your computer.

+Using this work-flow has several advantages:
+1. Github pages are absolutely **free** and reliable
+2. Tiddlers are built from **individual `.tid` files**
+3. Built in **changes history and diff**
+4. Github allows you to edit and add files directly from their web interface, so you don't have to install anything in your computer.
+3. No `git` or Github Knowledge required

 # Requisites
 The list of pre-requisites is quite small, and you only need to fit them once
 * A [Github](https://github.com) account